+Asthma Inhalers

+These are to be kept either in the First Aid cupboard or in the pupil's school bag as necessary.
+Other specific requirements are detailed later.

+Bodily Fluids

+If bodily fluids are spilled, they are dealt with in the appropriate hygienic way with the use of disposable aprons and gloves and the area is disinfected.

+First Aiders

+Paediatric First Aiders: (training September 2021)

+Alexandra Cottell

+Alison Duncan

+James Lowden

+Mitchel Bellham

+Hannah Charley

+Matthew Amery

+Serena Bedford (EYFS)

+Rachel Davies (EYFS)

+Lucy Jones (EYFS)

+Reviewed by: Alexandra Cottell Date Updated: 28/11/2023

+Simon Brewer

+Anna Cleave

-Lucy Jones (EYFS) Simon Brewer Chris George Claire Wallis Anna Cleave MEDICAL GUIDELINES FOR NON MEDICAL STAFF Minor Injury and Minor Illness All children have a medical record sheet indicating any ongoing condition and any allergies.
-These are kept in the form register and a copy in the child's file.
-Staff should refer to these in the first instance if the child is unwell. - Most childhood injuries and illnesses are self-limiting and relatively harmless. - In all cases the duty staff member should decide if the child needs to be seen by the appointed First Aider to assess the injury or illness and they will decide on any further action or treatment. - If further advice is needed the parent should be contacted.
+MEDICAL GUIDELINES FOR NON MEDICAL STAFF

+Minor Injury and Minor Illness

+All children have medical records are in their engage profile.
+Staff should refer to these in the first instance if the child is unwell.

+- Most childhood injuries and illnesses are self-limiting and relatively harmless. - In all cases the duty staff member should decide if the child needs to be seen by the appointed First Aider to assess the injury or illness and they will decide on any further action or treatment. - If further advice is needed the parent should be contacted.
 If they are unavailable, consult members of the Senior Management Team who will ring the doctor's surgery where the child is registered.

-Major Injury or Illness - These are rare but children are at more risk, especially of serious injury. - In the event of more serious illness or injury urgent action may be needed. - For advice on Diabetic, Haemophilia and Asthmatic emergencies see separate guidelines. - If treatment is needed immediately for example an unconscious child then: - Dial 999 for an ambulance. - Give first aid if confident and able to do so.
+Major Injury or Illness

+- These are rare but children are at more risk, especially of serious injury. - In the event of more serious illness or injury urgent action may be needed. - For advice on Diabetic, Haemophilia and Asthmatic emergencies see separate guidelines. - If treatment is needed immediately for example an unconscious child then: - > Dial 999 for an ambulance. - Give first aid if confident and able to do so.

 The first priority is to call for urgent paramedic help as the child may require hospital treatment.

-The protocols for those children who have potential life threatening conditions are in (i) their form registers, (2) the office file, (3) the minibus (for games lessons and school trips) and (4) in the front of the Accident File: Infectious Diseases
+The protocols for those children who have potential life-threatening conditions are in (i) on engage, (2) the office file, (3) the minibus (for games lessons and school trips).

+Infectious Diseases

 Listed below are extracts from the Health Protection Agency (HPA) website, giving information on what to do in the case that a child is suffering from an infectious illness.
-The School takes advice from the school nurse and follows the guidelines laid down by the HPA in these matters.
+The School follows the guidelines laid down by the HPA in these matters.
 Included below are only the most common childhood ailments; however their website has comprehensive advice on further illnesses should it be required.

+Reviewed by: Alexandra Cottell

 Illness Recommended period to be kept away from school.

 Diarrhoea and vomiting 48 hrs from last episode of diarrhoea and vomiting

 Chicken pox 5 days from onset of rash

 Impetigo Until lesions are crusted or healed

 Measles 5 days from onset of rash

 Warts and verrucae none

 Head Lice none

-Tonsillitis none
+Tonsillitis None

+COVID Follow current government guidelines

 Listed below are some of the most common medical conditions a child may have an Individual Healthcare Plan for school.
 Here you will find a brief explanation of each condition and some of the most common symptoms displayed.
-As each person may display a different set of symptoms and therefore require a different approach in treating the
+As each person may display a different set of symptoms and therefore require a different approach in treating the condition, the details of how to treat these conditions will be clearly described in each individuals personalised Healthcare plan, available to all staff on Engage.

-Reviewed by: Alexandra Cottell